 In short, my life has sucked for the past five years.
 Collectively, I’ve spent months on the phone doing pointless calls with potential buyers.
 Talking to investment bankers.
 Negotiating deals that will never close.
 Forcing my accounting team to do endless diligence.
 All time that could have been spent growing my businesses or enjoying life.
 It’s been a huge waste of time and a massive distraction from running my companies.

 The funny thing is, had somebody just pulled a Buffett and made it easy, I would have sold every time.
 I was mentally and emotionally ready to do a deal, but I’m an entrepreneur.
 I’m high paced.
 I make a decision, and I want it to happen.
 I couldn’t understand why buyers felt they needed to dig into accounting minutae.
 In one deal, we spent a month doing an audit over a .5% revenue fluctuation between two months.
-It didn’t need to be this complicated: all our businesses are easy to understand, asset-light, and easy to verify revenues for.
+It didn’t need to be this complicated: all our businesses are easy to understand, asset-light, and have brain-dead simple financial statements.